corruptzero-dev/corruptzero-dev/README.md

 ### Hi there 👋
-# This github repository is for my educational projects
+# This github is for my educational projects

 ### A Little Bit About Me and My Interests